kubeshop/testkube-docs/docs/articles/remote-workflow-execution.md

 The above example executes

 - a local `e2e-test` Workflow that runs an end-to-end test against an application to be tested.
-- two `basic-load` tests in separate Testkube environments, each putting load on the same application to be tested
+- two `basic-load` tests in separate Testkube Environments, each putting load on the same application to be tested.

-The purpose of this setup is to validate that our application is fully functional when under load from two external sources.
+The purpose of this specific setup is to validate that our application is fully functional when under load from two external sources, but you could for example create similar scenarios where multiple tests can be combined both in sequence and in parallel to ensure that your target applications and services perform in line with their requirements under complex usage scenarios.